Surma-Meghna River System: Barak

 From its source in the Manipur Hills of India, Liyai Village of Poumai tribe, the river is known as the Barak River (locally known as Avoure).
 Near its source, the river receives a number of tributaries, including the Irang, Makru, Tuivai, Jiri, Gumti, Howrah, Kagni, Senai Buri, Hari Mangal, Kakrai, Kurulia, Balujhuri, Shonaichhari and Durduria.
-It flows south through Manipur State, then southwest leaving Manipur and entering Assam State at Tipaimukh or Ruonglevaisuo after abruptly veering north a it's confluence with the Tuivai.
+It flows south through Manipur State, then southwest leaving Manipur and entering Assam State at Tipaimukh or Ruonglevaisuo after abruptly veering north at its confluence with the Tuivai.

 In Assam State, the Barak flows northward then west receiving many small tributaries in the Cachar Valley Assam State.
 It continues to flow west past the town of Silchar where it is joined by the Madhura River.
 After Silchar, it flows for about 30 km, and near Badarpur it divides into the Surma River and the Kushiyara River and enters Bangladesh.
 The principal tributaries of the Barak in India are the Irang, Makru, Tuivai, Jiri, the Dhaleshwari (Tlawng), the Singla, the Longai, the Madhura, the Sonai (Tuirial), the Rukni and the Katakhal.